-If your vehicle's diesel particulate filter (DPF) warning light has come on you've come to the right place, we offer a number of services to help get you back on the road in no time including Forced DPF Regeneration and our popular Advanced DPF Cleaning service, you can find more information about these services (including pricing) further down the page.
+If your vehicle's diesel particulate filter (DPF) warning light has come on you've come to the right place, we offer a number of services to help get you back on the road in no time including Forced DPF Regeneration and our popular Advanced DPF Cleaning service.

-Don't worry if you're unsure which of our services is best for you, if your vehicle's DPF warning light is on just give us a call for advice or you can book in for a free engine diagnostic test, this will help us identify why the warning light is on and recommend the best course of action.
+If your vehicle's DPF warning light is on the first step is to identify the cause, that's where our DPF Diagnostics service comes in, this will help us identify why the warning light is on and recommend the best course of action.

 Here's an overview of the various services we offer, please contact us if you have any questions.